 Rotary International’s motto is “Service Above Self”, and this is demonstrated by both their international and local community initiatives.
 When Rotary International started its End Polio initiative in 1988 there were over 1,000 cases of polio per day.
 During the next 27 years partners such as the World Health Organisation and more latterly the Bill and Melinda Gates Foundation came on board with the result that there is now less than one case of polio per week.

-Yet Rotary International doesn’t always get the publicity it deserves – certainly not in the UK.
-Recent news reports failed to even mention Rotary when they reported that polio was on the verge of being eradicated.
+Yet Rotary International doesn’t always get the publicity it deserves – certainly not in the UK, where news reports often fail to mention Rotary when they cover the immense progress of polio eradication.

 Unfortunately in Britain and Ireland there’s still a strong perception of Rotary as being a gentlemen’s luncheon club.
 How can Rotary in Britain and Ireland counter this?
 Certainly not by clubs who refuse to move to a later time slot attract younger business people?
-And not by the exclusively male clubs who make it difficult for women to join them.
+And not by the exclusively male clubs who make it difficult for women to join them not because they don’t take women (legally they cannot do this) but they make them most unwelcome.